Honors Service Learning Project

 - Learning disaster relief procedures at the Quad City Red Cross

-Reaction papers from these and many more past Honors Service Projects can be found in the SCC Library at Belmont Campus.
+Reaction papers from these and many more past Honors Service Learning Projects can be found in the SCC Library at Belmont Campus.
 Reading these is a valuable way to understand what an Honors Service Project entails, and also get ideas for future projects.

 Questions?
 Call toll-free 1-888-336-3907, email email@example.com or contact the college nearest you and ask to speak to an advisor.

 - Clinton Community College, 563-244-7000

 - Muscatine Community College, 563-288-6000